armin-reichert/pacman/README.md

 ## State machines

-There are lots of tutorials about Software implementations of *finite state machines*: from basic switch-statements, function pointers (C, C++) to object-oriented "state pattern"-based implementations.
+There are many possibilities of implementing *finite state machines* in software: from basic switch-statements, function pointers (C, C++) to object-oriented "state pattern"-based implementations.
 There are also ready-to-use libraries like [Appcelerate](http://www.appccelerate.com/), [Stateless4j](https://github.com/oxo42/stateless4j) or [Squirrel](http://hekailiang.github.io/squirrel/).
 What should you do?

 The low-level implementations using switch-statements or function pointers (if your programming language supports this) are the most performant ones but as long a you achieve the performance goals for your game (60 frames/updates per second) you can use whatever you like.
 Of course, using  a higher-level implementation should make your code more readable and easier to maintain.